SummaryRead the full fact sheet

 Cause of glandular fever

 Glandular fever spreads through close, personal contact and is transmitted by saliva.
-About 50 per cent of people who are infected with the Epstein-Barr virus will develop symptoms.
 It is most common among high school and university aged students, but young children can also become infected by saliva on toys, shared cups or the hands of carers.

 Diagnosis of glandular fever